Hauteclere/DRFmasterclass/walkthrough.md

 This is because:
 - The default User model resides in the django.contrib.auth module, which ships with Django, and therefore shouldn't be modified.
 Correct usage to create your own subclass of this (or another) model, and modify that.
 - When the project database is instantiated, the project's user model is hooked into the Django ORM on a fundamental level.
 The User model is unique in this way, and this makes changing to a different user model midway through the project's life much more difficult.
 (Modifying an existing custom user model is fine.)
 It's better to install a custom model from the start, before things get complicated.

+We will store our CustomUser model inside a modular app within our project.
+A Django project usually consists of a number of discrete apps which communicate with one another to get the job done.
+This division of labour makes it easier to modify a project and keep track of how it works.

+Make sure you are inside the ProjectDirectory, and then run the following command:

+`python3 manage.py startapp users`